mohit7386/JAVA_and_DSA/readme.md

 Now that Java is set up, you can write and run your first program.

 #### 5.1 Using Command Line:
-1. Open a text editor (like Notepad or VS Code) and write this simple Java program:
+1. Open a text editor (like Notepad or VS Codeand write this simple Java program:
    ```java
    public class HelloWorld {
        public static void main(String[] args) {